roccomaniscalco/readme-generator/README.md

   # README Generator

   ## Description
   A great README is the foundation of a project's presentation.
-Using a CLI, the program allows you to generate a unique README without ever leaving the terminal.
-With this professional README Generator, you can be confident with your project's documentation and devote more time to developing new features.
+The README Generator allows the user to generate a unique README without ever leaving the terminal.
+With a professional README, you can be confident with your project's documentation and devote more time to developing new features.

   ## Installation
   Head over to the [README Generator repository](https://github.com/roccomaniscalco/readme-generator).
 Click the green *code* button and select a method of download.